Cloud Security: How to Cover your Blind Spots

 Is your Sec-Ops team ready for this?

-Perhaps your team is ready, but the odds are against them.
 They may be deeply invested in existing legacy tools that are not built for the cloud.
 In addition, gaps in the skills necessary for architecting a fortified cloud foundation may slow down your cloud onboarding process along with the realization of cloud business benefits.